-Chaired an international working group within the International Accreditation Forum (IAF) to recognize personnel certifications among member countries through the development of multilateral recognition arrangements.
+In addition, he recently chaired an international working group within the International Accreditation Forum (IAF) to recognize personnel certifications among member countries through the development of multilateral recognition arrangements.
 This work has been completed.
 In addition, he is active on working groups related to personnel credentialing in the International Organizational for Standardization (ISO) in Geneva, Switzerland and a guest lecturer at the University of Geneva on credentialing.

 His educational preparation includes a B.S. in Occupational Therapy from the University of Kansas, an M.S.
 Ed. from the University of Southern California, a Ph.D. in Continuing and Vocational Education with an emphasis in continuing competency in the professions from the University of Wisconsin-Madison and successfully completed the University of Chicago’s three week Management Development course.